cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

    Add the entries required by scrolling to the last entry in the classpath form, clicking the "+" button to add a new text box entry field at the end.
 Paste the contents of the file that you created above into that text field.
-CM will parse the contents, and create additional entries in the classpath dialog to match the file contents.
+Once you click on the *Save* button, CM will parse the contents, and create additional entries in the classpath dialog to match the file contents.

 You can make these changes `using Cloudera Manager
 <http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/cm_mc_mod_configs.html>`__.